MrGreyfun/Local-Code-Interpreter/README.md

     - `gpt-3.5-turbo-0613` (and its 16K version)
     - `gpt-3.5-turbo-1106`
     - `gpt-4-0613` (and its 32K version)
-    - `gpt-4-1106-preview` (not tested yet)
+    - `gpt-4-1106-preview`
-    - `gpt-4-vision-preview` (not tested yet, vision input temporarily not supported)

     Older versions of the models will not work.
+Note that `gpt-4-vision-preview` lacks support function calling and is therefore not compatible with this program.

     For Azure OpenAI service users:
     - Set the `model_name` as your deployment name.